Come Back, Little Sheba (1952 film): Plot

 The next morning Doc takes the whiskey he has not touched for a year from the cabinet and disappears for hours, missing the elaborate dinner Lola has planned for Marie and Bruce.
 Lola sets the table with the fine china she received from Doc's mother when they married, cleans up the living room, and changes into a fancy dress.
-Early in the morning, Doc returns in a drunken rage, lashing out at Lola that she is as much a slut as Marie and threatening her with a knife.
+Early the next morning, Doc returns in a drunken rage, lashing out at Lola that she is as much a slut as Marie and threatening her with a knife.
 Lola manages to call two of Doc's Alcoholics Anonymous friends to take him to the hospital.
 Doc chases Lola into the kitchen and tries to choke her, then passes out.
 The two men arrive and take Doc away.
+Lola goes to the hospital where Doc is being treated and spends the night with him.

-The next day, a shaken Lola calls her parents asking to stay with them while Doc is gone, but her father still refuses to welcome her back.
+The next day, a shaken Lola returns home and calls her parents asking to stay with them while Doc is gone, but her father still refuses to welcome her back.
+Her mother offers to come stay with Lola, but Lola turns her down.
 Marie sends her a telegram saying that she and Bruce have married.
-A few days later, Doc returns from the hospital, apologizes to Lola for his behavior and begs her never to leave him, vowing to be more attentive to her.
+A few days later, Doc returns from the hospital, apologizes to Lola for his behavior, and begs her never to leave him, vowing to be more attentive to her.
 Lola promises to stay with him forever; he is all she has.
-As the two begin to rekindle their marriage, Doc notices how Lola has renovated the kitchen and she tells him how she has found closure in Sheba's death.
+As the two begin to rekindle their marriage, Doc notices how Lola has renovated the kitchen and she tells him how she has found closure in accepting Sheba's death.